ak2consulting/seaport/README.markdown

 ```
 Usage:

-  seaport port            # to listen
+  seaport port

+    Create seaport server.

-  seaport host:port show  # to show the port map
+  seaport host:port show

+    Show the port map from the server at host:port.

+  seaport host:port service name@version [COMMAND...]

+    Register a service.
+COMMAND will get an assigned port to use as
+    its last argument.
+If COMMAND exits it will be restarted.

+  seaport host:port query name@version

+    Query the server for services matching the name@version pattern.
+    The version may contain semver patterns to specify a range.
+    Prints out a JSON array of host:port strings.
 ```

 methods